MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ftp-bye.md

 ---
 title: ftp bye
-description: Reference topic for the ftp bye command, which ends the ftp session on the remote computer, and then exits. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the ftp bye command, which ends the ftp session on the remote computer, and then exits. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article